Inevitable-Design/ekansh/README.md

-# Inevitable CLI cum Socials Card
+# Inevitable CLI / Socials Card

 ## About